3mdeb/verified-boot/measured_boot.md

 Every single piece of code executed since the start-up to the end of the measured boot process has its digest calculated.
-The digests, called measurements, are then stored for future reference using the Root of Trust for Storage.
-The Root of Trust for Reporting allows to reliably analyze the measurements history stored in the RTS and make decisions on the trust towards the platform depending on whether the sequence of code executed up to a point is expected, or if a security breach could have happened.
+The digests, called measurements, are then stored for future reference using the Root of Trust for Storage (RTS).
+The Root of Trust for Reporting (RTR) allows to reliably analyze the measurements history stored in the RTS and make decisions on the trust towards the platform depending on whether the sequence of code executed up to a point is expected, or if a security breach could have happened.